-We were deeply uneasy as the RCA was being conducted by Dr Clare Redfearn who was the clinical lead of the maternity ward and was effectively investigating here own staff, colleagues and policies she may well have instigated.
+We were deeply uneasy as the RCA was being conducted by Consultant, Dr Clare Redfearn who was the clinical lead of the maternity ward and was effectively investigating her own staff, colleagues and indeed, policies and procedures she may well have instigated.
 It later transpired that Dr Redfearn had only become a consultant 2 months before Harry's death and this was her first and only RCA.
-We raised our concerns with the Trust but they were dismissed.
+We raised our concerns about transparency with the Trust but they were dismissed.

 We reported the whole of Harry's story as we knew it to the Care Quality Commission (CQC) and although we had acknowledgement emails there was nothing more at this stage and they didn't seem very interested.
 We also advised our MP Sir Roger Gale who was really helpful and supportive but wanted to let due process happen first, which was of course fair.